github/explore/CONTRIBUTING.md

 To propose a new topic or collection, please **open a pull request** with your proposed additions.
 The [API docs](./docs/API.md) and [style guide](./docs/styleguide.md) provide guidance on the information you need to include and how it should be formatted.

-This repository includes [a list of the most-used GitHub topics that don't yet have extra context](topics-todo.md).
-If your pull request adds one of these topics, please update topics-todo.md so that the topic is checked (marked complete).

-**Please fill out the pull request template completely.** If you do not fill out the template, your pull request will be closed.
+Repositori ini mencakup [daftar topik GitHub yang paling sering digunakan yang belum memiliki konteks tambahan] (topics-todo.md) .
+Jika pull request Anda menambahkan salah satu topik ini, harap perbarui topik-todo.md agar topik tersebut dicentang (ditandai selesai).Pedoman yuhofactory@gmail.com kami
+**Mohon isi template pull request dengan lengkap.** Jika Anda tidak mengisi template, pull request Anda akan ditutup. kami

-## Guidelines
+## Pedoman
+kami
 * Avoid conflicts of interest.
 Maintainers of a project cannot add a topic or collection for their own project.
 If a topic is popular enough to warrant inclusion, someone else will add or improve it.

 ## Running tests